Biblical Theology

 Listen to this article

-Remember, studying God’s Word is a lifelong journey, and different verses may speak to us in various ways at different times in our lives.
-As you continue to study the Bible, prayerfully seek understanding, and apply its teachings to your life, may you grow in your relationship with God and be transformed by His Word.
+Remember that studying God’s Word is a lifelong journey.
+As you continue to read, pray, and apply Scripture, may you grow in relationship with the Lord and be transformed by His enduring truth.

 Share this: